Discappjs/discapp/README.md

 ### Declaring the command

 Let's start by creating the file that will hold our command implementation.
-In Discapp, commands have a special directory (by default: `path/to/your/app/commands`), we recommend you to always put your commands there, as they're loaded by default by Discapp.
+In Discapp, commands have a special directory (by default: `path/to/your/app/src/commands`), we recommend you to always put your commands there, as they're loaded automatically by Discapp.

-Create the file `RandomCommand.ts` in your app `commands` directory.
-Then, let's start by writing our command basic definition:
+So, let's create the file `RandomCommand.ts` in your app `src/commands` directory (or any other directory you've configured it).
+Let's start by writing our command definition:

 ```ts
 import { Command, BaseCommand } from 'discapp'